Enterprise Value (EV) =

 The current market value of the company (market cap or capitalisation)

 + Minority Interest

 + Preferred capital

-If the returned value for Enterprise Value is negative a default value of 1 is used for calculation purposes.
-This mean when we calculate ratio's like Earnings Yield (EBIT / EV), we use 1 as if EV is negative.
-If not Earnings Yield ratio would be a negative number.
+If the Enterprise Value of a company is negative, a value of 1 is used for calculation purposes.
+For example if not the EBIT / EV ratio would be a negative number.

 Excess Cash is NOT equal to cash, please see the separate definition of Excess Cash

 Why short-term debt is not included

 Also we exclude short term debt because we use excess cash to calculate enterprise value.
 It is included but just in another way.

 EV is calculated in the currency of the company's financial statements.